TimothyBorghouts/SeeChange-Flutter/README.md

 # SeeChange

-Flutter project to stream camera input for people to view in other application.
+SeeChange is a Flutter application designed to stream camera inputs, allowing users to view the streamed content in other applications.